fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 And the requirement we’ve been given is to make the whole card clickable rather than just the “Read more” link.

-## Stuffing everything inside the anchor
+## Option 1: Stuff everything inside an anchor

-Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`s… so isn’t the solution as easy as just doing that?
+Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`s… so isn’t the answer just to do that?

 <figure>